 Private Treatment: A Viable Alternative?

-- Availability: Unlike the NHS, private clinics often have shorter waiting times for procedures.
+- Availability: Private clinics typically have shorter waiting times than NHS services.

-- Private practices may offer more advanced implant types, like all-on-4.
-These types are rarely available through NHS funding.
+- Advanced Options: Private practices offer more implant types — including all-on-4 — which are rarely available through dental implants on NHS funding.

 Financial Assistance and Planning

-- Payment Plans: Many private clinics offer financing options.
-They allow for spreading the cost over several months or even years.
+- Payment Plans: Many private clinics offer financing, spreading the dental implant cost NHS equivalent over several months or years.

 Making the Decision

-- Assessment: Consult with your NHS dentist to discuss your eligibility for funded treatment.
+- Assessment: Consult your NHS dentist to discuss eligibility for NHS dental implants funding.

 Conclusion